katheris/docker-essentials-lab/README.md

-# womENcourage 2018 - Docker Essentials: Deploying Your Apps in Containers
+# Deploying Your Apps in Containers

-This repository contains the workshop instructions for the womENcourage 2018 workshop "Docker Essentials: Deploying Your Apps in Containers".
+This repository contains the workshop instructions for "Docker Essentials: Deploying Your Apps in Containers" run at the following events:

+ - WomENcourage 2018
+ - Brunel University 2019

 ## Contents